To Book an Appointment

 Thanks for your consideration

 Cholesterol is a waxy, fat-like substance found in your blood that is essential for building cells and producing certain hormones.
 However, high cholesterol levels can increase the risk of heart disease, stroke, and other complications.
-Since high cholesterol symptoms are not always noticeable, it is crucial to understand its causes, risk factors, and prevention methods.
+Since high cholesterol symptoms are not always noticeable, it is crucial to understand its causes, risk factors, and prevention methods to avoid long-term cardiovascular damage.

 What is Cholesterol?